 So we are offering some precious, well aged, older wines, starting with a unique six vintage, vertical collection of Neudorf Moutere Noir.
 We will offer a number of these parcels in different varieties to our mail list customers over the coming months.

-Winemaker Todd Stevens describes it as “ an uncomplicated vintage with the juice at this stage displaying elegance, vibrancy and purity and a certain European edge.
+Vintage 2015 is done and dusted.
+We picked our last remaining grapes on April 8th – our earliest completion in 34 harvests.
+Winemaker Todd Stevens describes 2015 as “ an uncomplicated vintage with the young wine at this stage displaying elegance, vibrancy and purity, and a certain European edge.
 We are seeing lower alcohols and are quietly predicting a classic vintage.”

 Each vintage carries a certain stress and some hilarity.
-Traditionally on the last day we have the “Celebrity Pick” where entire staff including the office and shop team pick up secateurs and get amongst the vines.
+Traditionally on the last day we have the “Celebrity Pick” where the entire staff including the office and shop team pick up secateurs and get amongst the vines.
 This year it was the trial block of Albarino, and I’ve got to say the “real” pickers were not overwhelmed by the efforts of their new team mates.